Demystifying DNA

 The CTLR uses DNA analysis as a powerful tool to impact the conservation of the original Texas Longhorn breed.
 DNA results help guide breeders as they select animals that contribute to the future of the breed and prevent its extinction.
 Early in the development of the DNA profile of the conservation Texas Longhorn the results helped inform and validate the important steps of evaluations based on herd history and visual appraisal.

 These analyses were then combined to derive a proportion of an individual animal’s genetic makeup that comes from the different bovine breed origins.
 The percentage that falls within the conservation Texas Longhorn was then used to drive breeding and conservation decisions.
-In addition to helping assign animals into the traditional Texas Longhorn conservation breeding group, the results also validate the parentage of the animal by matching it to its sire and dam.
+In addition to helping assign animals into the traditional Texas Longhorn conservation breeding group, the results also validated the parentage of the animal by matching it to its sire and dam.
 This assures that pedigrees are accurate, which is essential for managing the breeding of a rare breed.
 In most breeds the error rate in breeder-assigned sires is about 15%.
 DNA validation removes this source of errors and guarantees that all animals have accurate pedigrees and can contribute to meaningful conservation breeding programs.

 https://www.pnas.org/doi/10.1073/pnas.1303367110